Nerocraft4/BackroomsBaseProject/README.md

      - To keep track of player's camera time
  - Bugs:
    - Found BUG A1211: Items respawn when reloading level, but the player still has them in their hand

+ #### Alpha 1.2.2
+ - Levels
+   - Added Level14, entire new level dungeon-like.
+Added Collisions, they should be fine.
+ - (Debug: added debug mode, so player doesn't get automatically tp'd to checkpoints)